-Specialized habilitation is limited to \$4,000 of the waiver participant's annual aggregate budget in the Basic Plus waiver.
-Specialized habilitation services are not included in the benefits available through special education, vocational, community first choice, behavioral health, skilled nursing, occupational therapy, physical therapy, or speech, language, and hearing services that are otherwise available through the Medicaid state plan, including early and periodic screening, diagnosis, and treatment.
-These services are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization Specialized habilitation services, not provided as a stabilization service, require prior approval by the DDA regional administrator or designee.

-Since this service is one of the services covered under the aggregate service package, an expenditure limitation applies as indicated in Appendix C-4.a.
+- Specialized habilitation is limited to the waiver participant's annual aggregate budget (\$6,192) in the Basic Plus waiver. - The need for this service is identified during the person-centered planning process and documented in the waiver participant's person-centered service plan. - Specialized habilitation services are not included in the benefits available through special education, vocational, community first choice, behavioral health, skilled nursing, occupational therapy, physical therapy, or speech, language, and hearing services that are otherwise available through the Medicaid state plan, including early and periodic screening, diagnosis, and treatment, but are consistent with waiver objectives of avoiding institutionalization - Specialized habilitation services, not provided as a stabilization service, require prior approval by the DDA regional administrator or designee. - Stabilization Services Specialized Habilitation is a distinct and separate service from specialized habilitation, appears in PCSPs separately, is authorized separately, and has a unique and separate billing code. - Since this service is one of the services covered under the aggregate service package, an expenditure limitation applies as indicated in Appendix C-4.a.